The SEND Code of Practice says:

 You can request a 'personal budget' during annual review.
 Read more about personal budgets

-A Transfer Review is a conversion from a Statement of SEN to an Education, Health and Care plan.
+A Transfer Review is a conversion from a Statement of SEN to an Education, Health and Care plan, and these should have all happened by April 2018.

 A Transfer Review is an EHC needs assessment, unless the information currently held is sufficient.